-The Chief Executive Development Network has been designed to support chief executives with their personal development and ensure they are the best they can be in these challenging roles, both for themselves and their organisations/systems.
+The Chief Executive Development Network (CEDN) has been designed to support chief executives with accountable officer responsibilities across health and care, with their development and ensure they are the best they can be in these challenging roles, both for themselves and for patient care.